WordPress/gutenberg/docs/contributors/git-workflow.md

 ## Git Workflow Walkthrough

-The workflow for code and documentation is the same—since both are managed in GitHub—so you can watch a [video walk-through of contributing documentation](https://wordpress.tv/2020/09/02/marcus-kazmierczak-contribute-developer-documentation-to-gutenberg/) and the accompanying [slides for contributing to Gutenberg](https://mkaz.blog/wordpress/contribute-documentation-to-gutenberg/).
+The workflow for code and documentation is the same, since both are managed in GitHub.
+You can watch a [video walk-through of contributing documentation](https://wordpress.tv/2020/09/02/marcus-kazmierczak-contribute-developer-documentation-to-gutenberg/) and the accompanying [slides for contributing to Gutenberg](https://mkaz.blog/wordpress/contribute-documentation-to-gutenberg/).

 Here is a visual overview of the Git workflow: